How Should I Cover My Face? A Deeper Look Into Neck Gaiters And Face Shields

 As such, Edmond says the safest approach combines a mask and a face shield to offer maximum protection from viral particles for yourself and for others.
 He notes that when a face shield is worn over a mask, it can offer the advantage of protecting the mask itself — keeping it from picking up virus particles.

-Diaz emphasizes that eyes are another area to protect, if you have the ability to.
+Diaz emphasizes that eyes are another area to protect if you have the ability to do so.
 He says studies have found that when eye protection was incorporated as a part of disease control strategy, it substantially reduced the rate of coronavirus infection.

 "When it comes to the eyes, we've learned that they do seem to be involved," Diaz says.
 "Certainly the virus can get to the eye, and approximately 60% of people who present with COVID infection have been noted to have eye-redness as a presenting symptom."